Dean, College of Business Administration

 Areas of Expertise

-Smith joined LMU on June 1, 2018, from Clarkson University in upstate New York, where she served as dean of the David D. Reh School of Business and tenured professor of consumer and organizational studies, holding the Elmer Gates Endowed Professorship for Innovation Culture.
-In her last five years at Clarkson, Smith was instrumental in growing a diverse faculty; developing new programs; merging two business schools; fundraising for student start-up funds, two new endowed faculty chairs, and the naming of the school.
-She successfully led the school through AACSB, ABET, CAHME, and Middle States accreditations.
-Smith also co-leads the design and development of a boundary-spanning innovation hub and an innovation initiative at Clarkson with the dean of engineering.
+Prior to joining LMU in 2018, Dayle served as dean of the David D. Reh School of Business at Clarkson University where she held the Elmer D. Gates Endowed Professor of Innovative Business Culture.
+At Clarkson, Dayle was instrumental in growing a diverse faculty; developing new programs; merging two business schools; naming the business school; and funding student start-ups, two endowed faculty chairs, and co-leading the design and development of a boundary-spanning Innovation Initiative with the dean of engineering.

-Smith earned her Ph.D. and her M.A. in organizational communication at USC and her B.A. in communication studies at the University of Texas, Arlington.
-Her personal interests include traveling, kayaking, golfing, playing tennis, and spending time with her husband and grandchildren.
+Dayle earned a Ph.D. in organizational communication from USC and a B.A. in communication studies from the University of Texas at Arlington.
+Her personal interests include traveling, kayaking, golfing, playing tennis, and spending time with her husband, children, and grandchildren.